JackEdTaylor/expra-wise24/lecture/projects/projects.md

 # Projects

-There are 4 groups in this ExPra, and each group will have a different topic.
-Slides for the brief intro to the topics can be found below.
+There are 4 groups in this ExPra, and each group has a different topic.

+Now that the groups are assigned, here is the project for each group:

+**Group A**: Letter Similarities in Words
+**Group B**: Words and Faces
+**Group C**: Change Detection
+**Group D**: Letter Similarities in Words

 ## Slides

+Here are some brief slides introducing the four topics:

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQtrBPkNbltbtESfMjbQmt2dQg9Dk4C-jkfsQxcVA1IoooCWIj8bN_LRouRpHy0dbe5dS91GU-xvNez/embed?start=false&loop=false" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>